ibm-cloud-docs/assistant-data/install-142.md

 To upgrade the license, go to the [Portworx support site](https://docs.portworx.com/knowledgebase/support.html).

+**Red Hat OpenShift 4.3 only**: Alternatively, you can use VMware vSphere volumes, Microsoft Azure Disk volumes, or Amazon Web Services Elastic Block Store (EBS) as a storage solution.
+For more information, see [Understanding persistent storage](https://docs.openshift.com/container-platform/4.3/storage/understanding-persistent-storage.html){: external}.

-1. Use the Portworx deployment that is bundled with {{site.data.keyword.icp4dfull_notm}}.
+1. You can use the Portworx deployment that is bundled with {{site.data.keyword.icp4dfull_notm}}.

     - **3.0.1**: See [Installing the entitled Portworx instance](https://www.ibm.com/support/knowledgecenter/SSQNUZ_3.0.1/cpd/install/portworx-install.html).
     - **2.5**: See [Installing the entitled Portworx instance](https://www.ibm.com/support/knowledgecenter/SSQNUZ_2.5.0/cpd/install/portworx-install.html).

-1. Create the Portworx storage class for {{site.data.keyword.conversationshort}}.
+1. If you are using Portworx as the storage solution, create the Portworx storage class for {{site.data.keyword.conversationshort}}.

     - 3.0.1: [Creating Portworx storage classes](https://www.ibm.com/support/knowledgecenter/SSQNUZ_3.0.1/cpd/install/portworx-storage-classes.html){: external}.
     - 2.5: You can run a script that is provided with the service installation files to define the Portworx storage class.